Hometown: Chandler, AZ

 Q: What advice do you have for someone who wants to get in to marine science?

-But as you proceed along your way, make sure that you don’t pass up an opportunity that seems a little random, a little scary.
+As you proceed along your way, make sure that you don’t pass up an opportunity that seems a little random, a little scary.
 Grab those chances and gain experience in as many areas as you can.
 You may have never thought you wanted to study freshwater systems until you experience stream surveys.
 Or you think you like oceanographic cruises, but you get so seasick that you are immobilized on a boat.
 Professors and graduate students are always looking for help on their projects.
 Be the person who tries it all.
 If nothing else, you will appreciate the extra experience and knowledge (and fun!) that is gained from working a little outside your field.

 And get some exposure to computer programming.